blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 formerly the CCES) and a national survey of voter preference, like the CES, to build demographically stratified turnout and preference data at the state or congressional-district (CD) level.
-We add federal election result data at the Congressional-district and state-wide level.
+We also add federal election result data at the Congressional-district and state-wide (President and Senate) level.
 2. Use that data to *infer* a demographic model of turnout and voter preference, with state-level effects.
 3. Apply[^postStratify] that model to the demographics of a given district to generate